tslocke/hobocookbook/manual/lifecycles.markdown

 The lifecycle has three states:

-    state :requested, :active, :ignored
+    state :invited, :active, :ignored
 {.ruby}

 There is one 'creator' -- this is a starting point for the lifecycle:

-    create :request, :params => [ :requestee ], :become => :requested,
+    create :invite, :params => [ :invitee ], :become => :invited,
                      :available_to => "User",
-                     :user_becomes => :requester do
+                     :user_becomes => :invitor do
-       MagicMailer.send requestee, "#{requester.name} wants to be friends with you" end
+       MagicMailer.send invitee, "#{invitor.name} wants to be friends with you" end
 {.ruby}

 That declaration specifies that:

- - The name of the creator is `request`.
-It will be available as a method `Friendship::Lifecycle.request(user, attributes)`.
+ - The name of the creator is `invite`.
+It will be available as a method `Friendship::Lifecycle.invite(user, attributes)`.
 Calling the method will instantiate the record, setting attributes from the hash that is passed in

  - The `:params` option specifies which attributes can be set by this create step:

-        :params => [ :requestee ]
+        :params => [ :invitee ]
 {.ruby}

-   any other key in the `attributes` hash passed to `request` will be ignored.
+   any other key in the `attributes` hash passed to `invite` will be ignored.

- - The lifecycle state after this create step will be `requested`:
+ - The lifecycle state after this create step will be `invited`:

-        :become => :requested,
+        :become => :invited,
 {.ruby}

  - To have access to this create step, the acting user must be an instance of `User` (i.e. not a guest):